 |Travel Insurance||Travel Accident Insurance up to £75,000 on public transport when you buy your ticket with your Amex card|

 |Enrollment in Global Assist and BA Executive Club|

 |APR (variable)||22.9% on purchases|

-The ongoing rewards rate on the British Airways American Express card is around 1%, depending on how you redeem your Avios.
-We calculate this as follows: you are rewarded with 1 Avios per £1 spent on your purchases.
-Assuming a value of £0.01 per Avios, this reward is worth £0.01, or 1% of your purchases.
+We calculate that the ongoing rewards rate on a free British Airways American Express card is around 1%, but this depends on how you redeem your Avios.
+Assuming a value of £0.01 per Avios, earning 1 Avios per £1 spent on your purchases is equivalent to 1% on purchases.

 What is the Value of Avios?

 After analyzing flight data on some popular routes out of the UK, we found the best use of Avios is redeeming them for Business flights or upgrading from Premium Economy to Business, as you can see in the following table.

 |Avios Rewards Using Miles||Value per Point|